 The ultimate goal of this study is to utilize this acquired information to develop optimal perceptual learning paradigms suited for the newly sighted.
 This would allow acquisition of a larger repertoire of visual skills, leading to a better quality of life for the treated children.

-To date, 53 children have been treated in Hawassa referral hospital, and most are tested regularly to assess their visual development.
-Beyond the main effort of surgical treatment and visual function analysis is our wish to offer the best rehabilitation process to the treated children, To obtain this, we recruited Dr. Uri Polat. a scientist with training in optometry, which has been involved in research projects on a wide variety of topics from fundamental aspects of visual perception to Amblyopia, development of vision, and Presbyopia.
+To date, 108 children have been treated in Hawassa referral hospital, and most are tested regularly to assess their visual development.
+Beyond the main effort of surgical treatment and visual function analysis is our wish to offer the best rehabilitation process to the treated children, To obtain this, we recruited Dr. Uri Polat. chairman of the school of vision and optometry at Bar Ilan University, with deep knowledge on a wide variety of topics from fundamental aspects of visual perception to Amblyopia, development of vision, and Presbyopia.
 Uri has pioneered novel Perceptual Learning techniques for recovering vision in patients with amblyopia, presbyopia and developmental object and face agnosia.
 An active rehabilitation program for these patients, employing Dr. Polat’s techniques, has begun in Sheshemene blind school in Ethiopia.
-The project is scheduled to expand to include other regions in Ethiopia including Gondar (Northren Ethiopia) Jimma (Western Ethiopia), as well as in Sabatia and Kikuyu Eye Hospitals in Kenya.
+The project is scheduled to expand to include other regions in Ethiopia including Gondar (Northren Ethiopia) and Jimma (Western Ethiopia).